State-of-the-art school coming to Aiken County causing concerns for parents

 Parents were presented with options for rezoning during a Town hall meeting at Midland Valley High School.

-Dr. Lance Lance Richards of MGT Consulting told NewsChannel 6, “In partnership with the school district, we set up six scenarios in which parents can’t provide their input.
+Dr. Lance Richards of MGT Consulting told NewsChannel 6, “In partnership with the school district, we set up six scenarios in which parents can provide their input.
 The school board took a look at those and removed two of those elements and brought four to this community.
-The community had the opportunity to look at these in order to decide whether they would impact areas two and three or perhaps on the impact area too.”
+The community had the opportunity to look at these in order to decide whether they would impact areas two and three or perhaps on the impact area two.”

 Parents say the rezoning options given concerns them because of their kids involvement with athletics and living in different areas.